TonyGnk/Basic-Music-Player-with-Flutter/README.md

 ## 🚀 Getting Started

-Follow these steps to get started with the Project SwitchOS:
+Follow these steps to get started with the Project:

 1. Clone the repository: `git clone https://github.com/TonyGnk/MusicSwitchApp.git`
 2. Navigate to the app directory: `cd MusicSwitchApp`